wikiteams/emergent-task-allocation/README.md

 [![Build Status](https://drone.io/github.com/wikiteams/emergent-task-allocation/status.png)](https://drone.io/github.com/wikiteams/emergent-task-allocation/latest) [![Stories in Ready](https://badge.waffle.io/wikiteams/emergent-task-allocation.png?label=ready&title=Ready)](https://waffle.io/wikiteams/emergent-task-allocation)

-Simulator of team emergence in collaborative environment - version 2.0
+**Simulator of team emergence in collaborative environment - _version 2.0_**

 ### Introduction

+This project is an improvment of a simulation described in paper "On the Effectiveness of Emergent Task Allocation of Virtual Programmer Teams" (Jarczyk et.al., 2014), it's results are intended to be presented in a journal on social informatics / computing.
 Virtual teams of programmers are a popular form of collaboration both in Open Source, and commercial software projects.
 In OSS (Open Source Software) projects, programmers make their own decision which project to join, and, therefore, the process of task allocation among the project members is emergent.
 In this simulation, we attempt to simulate such a process based on available data from GitHub.
 In Repast Simphony we simulate work done by programmers on tasks as they appeared through GitHub timeline.

 ### Data